-Alongside its exhibition program, KW is continuously pushing beyond the confines of the physical building through its commissioning program.
+Alongside its exhibition program, KW Institute for Contemporary Art is continuously pushing beyond the confines of the physical building through its commission program.
 These commissions are produced in order to present a different temporality and dedication to art production, in which the environment and architecture of both institutions – KW and the Berlin Biennale for Contemporary Art – is challenged.

-KW Production Series is a new commissioning project, organized in collaboration with the Julia Stoschek Foundation and OUTSET Germany_Switzerland.
-It is dedicated to artists’ moving image works and concentrates on two new productions per year.
-The project takes inspiration from KW’s founding principles as a place for production, critical exchange, and thoughtful collaboration.
-More
+In collaboration with the Julia Stoschek Collection and OUTSET Germany_Switzerland, the KW Production Series project is dedicated to the artistic moving image through two new productions per year.
+The project is inspired by the founding principles of KW Institute for Contemporary Art as a place for production, reflection and critical exchange

-Since 2017, KW organizes a series of public talks in collaboration with various institutions and organizations located in Berlin.
-The series entitled The Berlin Sessions highlights the work of Berlin-based creatives from the perspective of their peers; to map connections between the various producers and fields and to strengthen existing networks.
+Since 2017, KW Institute for Contemporary Art has organized a series of public talks with various institutions and organizations from Berlin under the title The Berlin Sessions.
+The series of talks highlights the work of Berlin’s cultural practitioners from the perspective of their colleagues, establishes connections between the diverse producers, and strengthens local networks.